Find the Best Gas Line Plumbing Companies for Your Business

 Understanding Atlanta's Gas Line Regulations

-The work must comply with the International Fuel Gas Code (IFGC), which has specific amendments for the state of Georgia3.
+The work must comply with the International Fuel Gas Code (IFGC), which has specific amendments for the state of Georgia.
 These codes dictate everything from the type of materials allowed to the minimum burial depth for underground lines and the required pressure tests.
 Attempting this work without a permit is illegal and incredibly dangerous, as it bypasses the essential inspection that verifies the system is leak-free and installed to code.

 The Mandatory Permit Process

 Before any work begins, your chosen contractor must secure a permit from the City of Atlanta's Office of Buildings.
-This is typically done through the Accela Citizen portal accessible via ATL3113.
+This is typically done through the Accela Citizen portal accessible via ATL311.
 The permit process ensures the city has a record of the work and that the proposed plans meet all safety standards.
 After installation, a city inspector will visit your property to verify the gas line installation adheres to code before authorizing the system to be activated.
 This critical step is your assurance that the work has been done properly.

 The Professional Gas Line Installation Process